 Law.
 This award is given annually to the most extraordinary teachers and administrators at the university.
 Press release available here.

-Good News : Moves, Honors & Promotions Deborah Thompson Eisenberg (Maryland) was promoted to Associate Professor of Law.
+Deborah Thompson Eisenberg (Maryland) was promoted to Associate Professor of Law.
 Professor Eisenberg is the Faculty Director of the Center for Dispute Resolution.
-She writes and teaches in the areas of employment law, dispute resolution and civil procedure.
-She provides professional trainings and workshops on negotiation, mediation, and workplace dispute resolution and serves as a mediator in civil and employment cases.
-Alina Das of NYU Law's Immigrant Rights Clinic has been promoted to Associate Professor of Law on their tenuretrack.
+She writes and teaches in the areas of employment law, dispute resolution their tenure-track.

+Alina Das of NYU

+Law's Immigrant Rights

+Clinic has been promoted

+to Associate Professor of

+Law on